S-Tim/beta-booking/README.md

 As of now this extension was only tested using Firefox.

 ### Firefox
+You can install this extension from the firefox extension store: https://addons.mozilla.org/en-US/firefox/addon/beta-booking/?src=search
-To test this extension locally, clone the repo then navigate to `about:debugging` in Firefox and select *This Firefox* -> *Load Temporary Add-on...* and select the *manifest.json* file of this extension.
+Alternatively you can clone the repository and test it locally by navigating to `about:debugging` in Firefox and select *This Firefox* -> *Load Temporary Add-on...* and select the *manifest.json* file of this extension.

 ## Icons